Daily Cover: The material used to cover the working face of a landfill at the close of each day.

 DES: A synthetic estrogen, diethylstilbestrol is used as a growth stimulant in food animals.
 Residues in meat are thought to be carcinogenic.

-Desalination: [Desalinization] (1) Removing salts from ocean or brackish water by using various technologies.
-(2) Removal of salts from soil by artificial means, usually leaching.
+Desalination: [Desalinization] (1) Removing salts from the ocean or brackish water by using various technologies.
+(2) Removal of salts from the soil by artificial means, usually leaching.